Noroff-FEU-Assignments/css-frameworks-ca-Soph-H-P/README.md

 # CSS Frameworks Course Assignment

+## Completed design using React Bootstrap and SCSS

+Where appropriate I customised the Bootstrap variables in a custom scss file.
+I then created partials to add more specific styles.

+I created page components that could be linked to using react router and then added components within these pages, to keep the code logically organised.

 ## Brief

 From the supplied design, use Bootstrap or React Bootstrap to create a responsive website.